These loaded vegan nachos are sure to satisfy your cravings. They’re rich, gooey, meaty, and cheesy, but entirely vegan!

 Why You’ll Love These Vegan Nachos

 These loaded nachos are one of my go-to dishes.
-Here are four things that I love about them.
+Here are three things that I love about them.

 • They don’t taste vegan.
 These nachos use plant-based cheese and meat, but you really wouldn’t know if you weren’t making them.
 The taco seasoning helps make the meat really taste meaty, while the vegan cheese sauce is a rich and creamy cheese substitute.
 Even a carnivore would agree that these loaded nachos have got it going on!